CarlosLaraFP/Vulkan/README.md

 These fragments/pixels are then stored in the framebuffer's image attachments.
 Once a frame is ready after all render passes, all the images that comprise the frame are swapped with the front buffer (last displayed frame), resulting in the screen smoothly updating.

+* Allocate multiple buffers from a single memory allocation.
+* Store vertex and index buffer into a single VkBuffer and use offsets in (vkCmdBindVertexBuffers, etc).
+* Dedicated memory operations queue with command pool.
+*